Carrie Lawrence: Orlando Pride

 On January 10, 2020, Lawrence was signed by Orlando Pride as a supplemental player having spent the 2019 season training full-time with the club.
 She was ineligible to sign in 2019 having not declared for the draft.
 She was waived as part of final roster ahead of the 2020 NWSL Challenge Cup.

 With the 2020 NWSL season dealing with significant disruption during the COVID-19 pandemic, Lawrence rejoined the Pride, one of seven players signed to a short-term contract on September 8 in order to compete in the Fall Series following the team's decision to loan out 11 senior players to play regularly overseas.
 Lawrence made her NWSL debut on September 19, 2020 in the first fall series match, starting in a 0–0 draw with North Carolina Courage.
 She appeared in all four Fall Series matches for a combined 233 minutes.
 Ahead of the 2021 season, Lawrence re-signed with the club on a one-year deal with an option for an additional season.

+On May 1, 2024, Lawrence assisted Barbra Banda's second goal in a 4–1 win against the North Carolina Courage.
+On July 6, she received two first-half yellow cards while knotted 1–1 against the Kansas City Current, which resulted in Orlando playing most of the away match with ten players.
+Despite that, the match ended as a 2–1 victory for Orlando on Marta's penalty.
+Lawrence finished the 2024 season with nine appearances (three starts) as the Pride claimed the NWSL Shield with the best record in the league.
+She was an unused substitute in the playoffs as the Pride completed the double with the NWSL Championship.
+On November 29, 2024, Lawrence announced her retirement from professional soccer.